 - Is my messaging on my website, marketing materials and social media cohesive?

 - What are my strengths, and do I have time to dedicate to the company’s growing marketing needs?

 - Am I monitoring my website analytics and social media insights to better understand my clients?

 - Do I wish I had more time to focus on growth, customer service, and operational goals?

 Properly marketing your small business and finding complete clarity is a large task.
 Not impossible just more like a side pain.
 If you’re a goal-driven, ambitious entrepreneur like me you want to focus on your company’s goals hitting the mark and beyond.
 I’m a passionate small business marketer.
-Understanding what your dream is and where it came from, gives me an ability to support your goals and successfully grow your brand.
+Understanding what your dream is and where it came from, gives me an ability to support your goals.
+Which in turn will successfully grow your brand.

 For some additional insight, I highly suggest this article on 26 Ideas for Your 2019 Small Business Marketing.
-If you’re interested in having a conversation about your goals, your service/product and what opportunities there are to level up, I’d love to chat.
+If you’re interested in having a conversation about your goals.
+As well as your service/product and what opportunities there are to level up, I’d love to chat.